MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 ## Local Administrator Account Authentication

-During configuration, a default administrator account, `admin`, is created for R Server's operationalization feature.
+During configuration, a default administrator account, `admin`, is created to manage the web and compute nodes for R Server.
 This account allows you to use the [administration utility](admin-utility.md) to configure this feature, edit ports, restart nodes, and so on.

 While this might be sufficient when trying this feature out with a [one-box configuration](configuration-initial.md#onebox) since everything is running within the trust boundary, it is not sufficient for [enterprise configurations](configure-enterprise.md).